 Operator hastype (variable: <variable>, <type-spec>)

-This operator causes the expression to be given the value TRUE
+This operator causes the expression to be given the value TRUE if the variable <variable> is of the data type <type-spec>; otherwise FALSE is returned.

-Possible data types for <type-spec>
+Possible data types for <type-spec>:

 -